vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **5. How to create objects in JavaScript?**

-A: There are 3 ways to create object in JavaScript.
+A: There are 3 ways to create object in JavaScript:

 	a) By object literal
 	b) By creating instance of Object
 	c) By Object Constructor